Keywords: PTSD Resolution.

-There is a difference between release and PTSD resolution.
+There is a difference between release and resolution.
 Both are potentially beneficial and release can lead to a resolution.
 Release, however, is mostly only temporary, as the dynamics between what happened and the overwhelming emotions that are linked to it are still intact.

 For example, someone who has witnessed a car accident with fatal consequences, and who is overcome by shock and a sense of helplessness, will suffer of a state of hyperarousal.